20 Animals With Green Eyes

 by jeans_Photos is licensed under CC BY 2.0

-The huge vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata) are the source of the name.
+The name comes from the huge, vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata).

-These frogs (Ranoidea serrata), which get their name from their big green eyes, live in a variety of elevations.
+These frogs (Ranoidea serrata), named for their big green eyes, live at various elevations.

-Green-eyed Horse Flies (Tabanus fulvulus) have eyes that are green, yellow-green, yellow, and brown.
+Green-eyed Horse Flies (Tabanus fulvulus) have green, yellow-green, yellow, and brown eyes.
 These enormous compound eyes cover the majority of their heads.

 Green-eyed Horse Flies can bite, just like other horse flies can.
-The Green-eyed Horse Fly can bite, but only the female can do so, much like with other horseflies.
+The green-eyed horsefly can bite, but only the female can, much like other horseflies.
 Males are unable to do so.

 Males and females, quickly identifiable through their green bodies, may be best avoided.

-The Great Pondhawk (Erythemis vesiculosa), which is native to the United States and Mexico, has green eyes.
+The Great Pondhawk (Erythemis vesiculosa), native to the United States and Mexico, has green eyes.

 16. Great Pondhawk